-acl_name The name of an address_match_list as defined by the acl statement. address_match_list A list of one or more ip_addr, ip_prefix, key_id, or acl_name elements, see Section 6.1.1. masters_list A named list of one or more ip_addr with optional key_id and/or ip_port.
-A masters_list may include other masters_lists. domain_name A quoted string which will be used as a DNS name, for exam- ple "my.test.domain". namelist A list of one or more domain_name elements. dotted_decimal One to four integers valued 0 through 255 separated by dots ('.'), such as 123 , 45.67 or 89.123.45.67 . ip4_addr An IPv4 address with exactly four elements in dotted_decimal notation. ip6_addr An IPv6 address, such as 2001:db8::1234.
-IPv6 scoped ad- dresses that have ambiguity on their scope zones must be disambiguated by an appropriate zone ID with the percent character ('%') as delimiter.
-It is strongly recommended to use string zone names rather than numeric identifiers, in or- der to be robust against system configuration changes.
-How- ever, since there is no standard mapping for such names and identifier values, currently only interface names as link iden- tifiers are supported, assuming one-to-one mapping between interfaces and links.
+acl_name The name of an address_match_list as defined by the acl statement. address_match_list A list of one or more ip_addr, ip_prefix, key_id, or acl_name elements, see Section 6.1. masters_list A named list of one or more ip_addr with optional key_id and/or ip_port .
+A masters_list may include other masters_lists . domain_name A quoted string which will be used as a DNS name, for example "my.test.domain". namelist A list of one or more domain_name elements. dotted_decimal One to four integers valued 0 through 255 separated by dots ('.'), such as 123 , 45.67 or 89.123.45.67 . ip4_addr An IPv4 address with exactly four elements in dotted_decimal notation.

+ip6_addr An IPv6 address, such as 2001:db8::1234.
+IPv6 scoped addresses that have ambiguity on their scope zones must be disambiguated by an appropriate zone ID with the percent character ('%') as delimiter.
+It is strongly recommended to use string zone names rather than numeric identifiers, in order to be robust against system configuration changes.
+However, since there is no standard mapping for such names and identifier values, currently only interface names as link identifiers are supported, assuming one-to-one mapping between interfaces and links.
 For example, a link-local address fe80::1 on the link attached to the interface ne0 can be specified as fe80::1%ne0.
-Note that on most systems link-local addresses always have the ambiguity, and need to be disambiguated. ip_addr An ip4_addr or ip6_addr.

-A number between 0 and 63, used to select a differentiated ip_dscp services code point (DSCP) value for use with outgoing traffic on operating systems that support DSCP.
-An IP port number.
-The number is limited to 0 through 65535, ip_port with values below 1024 typically restricted to use by processes running as root.
-In some cases, an asterisk ('') character can be used as a placeholder to select a random high-numbered port.
-An IP network specified as an ip_addr, followed by a slash ip_prefix ('/') and then the number of bits in the netmask.
+Note that on most systems link-local addresses always have the ambiguity, and need to be disambiguated. ip_addr An ip4_addr or ip6_addr. ip_dscp A number between 0 and 63, used to select a differentiated services code point (DSCP) value for use with outgoing traffic on operating systems that support DSCP. ip_port An IP port number.
+The number is limited to 0 through 65535, with values below 1024 typically restricted to use by processes running as root.
+In some cases, an asterisk ('') character can be used as a placeholder to select a random high-numbered port. ip_prefix An IP network specified as an ip_addr, followed by a slash ('/') and then the number of bits in the netmask.
 Trailing zeros in a ip_addr may omitted.
 For example, 127/8 is the network 127.0.0.0 with netmask 255.0.0.0 and 1.2.3.0/28 is network 1.2.3.0 with netmask 255.255.255.240.
 When specifying a prefix involving a IPv6 scoped address the scope may be omitted.
-In that case the prefix will match packets from any scope.
-A domain_name representing the name of a shared key, to be key_id used for transaction security. key_list A list of one or more key_ids, separated by semicolons and ending with a semicolon. number A non-negative 32-bit integer (i.e., a number between 0 and 4294967295, inclusive).
-Its acceptable value might further be limited by the context in which it is used.
-A quoted string which will be used as a pathname, such as path_name zones/master/my.test.domain. port_list A list of an ip-port or a port range.
-A port range is specified in the form of range followed by two ip-ports, port_low and port_high, which represents port numbers from port_low through port_high, inclusive. port_low must not be larger than port_high.
-For example, range 1024 65535 represents ports from 1024 through 65535.
-In either case an asterisk ('') character is not allowed as a valid ip_port.
-A 64-bit unsigned integer, or the keywords unlimited or size_spec default.
-Integers take values value may <= 18446744073709551615, though certain parameters (such as max-journal-size) may use a more limited range within these extremes.
-In most cases, setting a value to 0 does not literally mean zero; it means "undefined" or "as big as possible", depending on the context.
-See the explanations of particular parameters that use size_spec for details on how they interpret its use.
-Numeric values can optionally be followed by a scaling factor: K or k for kilobytes, M or m for megabytes, and G or g for gigabytes, which scale by 1024, 10241024, and 102410241024 respectively. unlimited generally means "as big as possible", and is usually the best way to safely set a very large number. default uses the limit that was in force when the server was started.
-Either yes or no. The words true and false are also acyes_or_no cepted, as are the numbers 1 and 0.
+In that case the prefix will match packets from any scope. key_id A domain_name representing the name of a shared key, to be used for transaction security. key_list A list of one or more key_ids, separated by semicolons and ending with a semicolon. number A non-negative 32-bit integer (i.e., a number between 0 and 4294967295, inclusive).
+Its acceptable value might further be limited by the context in which it is used. path_name A quoted string which will be used as a pathname, such as zones/master/my.test.domain.